fvaleri/strimzi-debugging/sessions/006/README.md

 java.io.IOException: No space left on device
 ```

-Even if not all pods failed, like in this case, we still need to increase the volume size of all brokers because the storage configuration is shared.
+Even if not all pods are failed, we still need to increase the volume size of all brokers because the storage configuration is shared.
-**Make sure that the delete claim storage configuration is set to false in Kafka resource, and only then delete the Kafka cluster.**
+**Before deleting the Kafka cluster, make sure that delete claim storage configuration is set to false in Kafka resource.**

 ```sh
 $ if [[ $(kubectl get k $CLUSTER_NAME -o yaml | yq .spec.kafka.storage.deleteClaim) == "false" ]]; then kubectl delete k $CLUSTER_NAME; fi
 kafka.kafka.strimzi.io "my-cluster" deleted
 ```

-Create new bigger volumes for our brokers (10Gi -> 20Gi).
+Create new and bigger volumes for our brokers.
-Here we simply create new PVCs and volumes are created automatically, but you may need to do it manually.
+In this case, volumes are created automatically, but you may need to create them manually.

 ```sh
 $ for pod in $KAFKA_PODS; do